sumpfgottheit/lanscan/README.md

     192.168.50.124   YotaPhone-1b4fe319cb0f71a1   28:c6:71:01:3a:6d   True    Yota Devices OY

-lanscan is a Python 3 module, that provides the `lanscan` console command.
+`lanscan`  is a Python 3 module, that provides the `lanscan` console command.
 It scans a given local network and presents all devices on this network.
-It also gives information about present network interfaces and networks.
+It also gives information about present network interfaces and networks. `lanscan` uses the `nmap`, `tcpdump` and `ping` commands.

     $ lanscan
     Usage: lanscan [OPTIONS] COMMAND [ARGS]...